Back to National Guide

 Melbourne-Specific Considerations

 Post-war northern and western suburbs.
-Reservoir, Preston, Coburg, Thornbury, Fawkner, Sunshine, Footscray.
+Reservoir, Preston, Coburg, Thornbury, Fawkner, Sunshine, Footscray, Altona.
 Melbourne's 1940s–1960s housing boom produced thousands of timber-floored homes on concrete or timber stumps.
 These homes are now 60–80 years old, and original stumps are reaching the end of their lifespan.
 This belt of suburbs generates the bulk of Melbourne's restumping demand.
 Many homeowners first notice the problem through sloping floors, bouncy floorboards, or doors that no longer close properly.
+Companies like Fort Knox Foundations service these suburbs extensively, reflecting the concentrated demand.

-Reactive clay soils in the west.
-Suburbs from Footscray through to Werribee sit on some of Melbourne's most reactive clay soils.
-These soils expand when wet and contract when dry, creating seasonal ground movement that pushes stumps out of alignment.
-The result is progressive floor unevenness that worsens over years.
-Steel screw piles are increasingly preferred in these areas because they can be driven past the reactive layer into stable ground.
+Reactive basalt clay soils in the west.
+Suburbs from Footscray through to Werribee, Point Cook, and Melton sit on some of Melbourne's most reactive basalt clay soils.
+Under AS 2870, many of these sites are classified H1 or H2, meaning 40–75mm of seasonal ground movement.
+This expansion and contraction cycle pushes stumps progressively out of alignment.
+The visible result is floors that slope more noticeably after each wet winter, cracks that widen above doorframes, and doors that jam in humid weather and swing freely in dry periods.
+Steel screw piles are increasingly the preferred option in the western suburbs because they can be mechanically driven past the reactive layer into stable ground, providing a foundation that is not affected by seasonal moisture changes.

 Heritage homes in the inner suburbs.
 Fitzroy, Carlton, Collingwood, Richmond, South Melbourne.
 Victorian and Edwardian homes with original timber framing present different structural challenges.
-The timber itself may be in good condition (old-growth hardwood is durable), but the stumps and subfloor framing beneath the house often need attention.
-Heritage overlays in these suburbs can affect what external modifications are permitted, though subfloor work is generally exempt from heritage controls.
+The timber itself may still be in good condition (old-growth hardwood like red ironbark is remarkably durable), but the stumps and subfloor framing beneath the house often need attention after 100–150 years.
+Heritage overlays in these suburbs can affect what external modifications are permitted, though subfloor restumping is generally exempt from heritage controls because it does not alter the building's external appearance.
+Bearer and joist replacement in these homes often uses F17 hardwood ($20–$50/lm) to match the original timber grade.

 Bayside suburbs.
-Brighton, Sandringham, Hampton.
+Brighton, Sandringham, Hampton, Mentone.
 Older homes near the coast face salt air exposure that accelerates corrosion of metal fixings and brackets in the subfloor.
-Sandy soils here are more stable than the western suburbs' clay, but the combination of age, moisture, and salt air still takes a toll on structural timbers.
+Sandy soils here are more stable than the western suburbs' clay (typically Class A or S under AS 2870), but the combination of age, moisture, and salt air still takes a toll on structural timbers.
+Stainless steel or hot-dipped galvanised fixings are recommended for any structural work within a few kilometres of the coast.

 Hiring a Licensed Carpenter in VIC

 In Victoria, builders performing structural work must be registered with the Victorian Building Authority (VBA).
-The relevant registration category for structural repairs is "Domestic Builder (Limited to Carpentry)" or "Domestic Builder (Unlimited)" for larger or more complex projects.
+The relevant registration category is "Domestic Builder (Limited to Carpentry)" or "Domestic Builder (Unlimited)" for larger or more complex projects.
 A building permit is required for most structural modifications.

-• VBA registration number (search it on the VBA practitioner register)
+• Provide their VBA registration number upfront (search it on the VBA practitioner register)

-• A written contract for jobs over $10,000 (required by law in Victoria)
+• Provide a written contract for jobs over $10,000 (required by law in Victoria)

 How We Calculate